 If you love the Beatles, head to Kent in February for BeatleFest.
 You won’t get to see the original Beatles lineup, but you can watch performances by over 20 bands and soak in the atmosphere of all things John, Paul, Ringo, and George.

 If you love to dance the day or night away, this is a place you can get your groove on.

 Beer enthusiasts will love this annual event, which is traditionally held at the Greater Columbus Convention Center.
 Festivalgoers can sample at least a hundred different craft beers with thousands of others who love craft beer.
 Proceeds from the event support a local animal shelter.

 Maple Syrup Festival | Lucas

-Festivalgoers can experience what it’s like to be in a sugar camp with wagon rides, fiber art demonstrations, live historical demonstrations, and walk-through house tours.
+Festivalgoers can experience what it’s like to be in a sugar camp with wagon rides, fiber art demonstrations, live historical demonstrations, and walk-through house tours at Malabar Farm State Park in Lucas Ohio.
 Of course, you can also find great food and plenty of maple products to sample and buy.

 In January, you can head to Loudonville for Mohican WinterFest, which features exquisite ice sculptures, a model train expo, a stuffed animal workshop for kids, and a Snowball Dance among other seasonal activities.